-PM PLN2022-0005 Findings June 16, 2022 Page 2
+PM PLN2022-0127 Findings January 19, 2023 Page 2

 - h.
 The proposed parcel map is consistent with the restrictions and conditions of the existing Williamson Act contract. - i.
 The proposed parcels are of a size suitable to sustain agricultural uses. - j.
-The proposed parcel map will not result in residential development not incidental to the commercial agriculture use of the land. - 5.
-Approve Parcel Map Application No. PLN2022-0005 Furtado Land Co., LLC, subject to the attached Conditions of Approval.
+The proposed parcel map will not result in residential development not incidental to the commercial agriculture use of the land. - k.
+That the project will increase activities in and around the project area, and increase demands for roads and services, thereby requiring dedication and improvements. - 4.
+Approve Parcel Map Application No. PLN2022-0127 Galas Family, subject to the attached Conditions of Approval.